douglasffilho/node-strategy-implementation/README.md

 Implementation of Strategy Design Pattern

 ---
-### The main focus of this project is to show how we can implement an clean node strategy to apply customer payment on a isolated scenary
+### The main focus of this project is to show how we can implement an clean node strategy to apply to a customer payment flux on an isolated scenary

 ---
 ### Requirements